PROVIDING PEACE OF MIND

 A will can be changed through a codicil.
 It has all the legal requirements of a will, so as a practical matter, just writing a new will may be a better idea.
 Part of the language of this new will should state that older wills are canceled and no longer valid.
 An older will can also be invalidated if it and all copies are destroyed.

 Without a will, after necessary debts are paid, your property will go to your next of kin.
 Who that may be depends on which relatives survive you.
-It could be someone as close as your child or parent or could go to an aunt or cousin.
+It could be someone as close as your child or parent or the property could go to an aunt or cousin.
 If no relatives are found, your property would go to the state.

 Do You Need a Lawyer to Draw Up a Will?